 I mentioned the Moms & Sons night we had and told them that this morning was a “Donuts with Dad” thing at school.
-I wanted to just warn them in case friends came back to class talking about having donuts with their dads – I didn’t want them to be surprised and/or feel bad.
+I wanted to just warn them in case friends came back to class talking about having donuts with their dads – I didn’t want them to be surprised or feel bad.

-When I told them, they both got quiet.
+When I told them, they were both quiet.
 I reminded them that families come in all shapes and sizes, with all combinations of adults and kids.
 (Todd Parr’s books The Family Book and It’s Okay to be Different have been in our bedtime rotation for quite a while.)

 Silence is deafening

-I kept looking at them in the rearview mirror trying to gauge their reactions.
+I kept looking at them in the rear-view mirror trying to gauge their reactions.